ashfarhangi/Algorithms_Data_Structures_Notes/README - Copy (2).md

  In n\^2 + 5*n*2+5, the 55 has very little impact on the total
 efficiency—especially as the input size gets larger and larger.
 Asking the computer to do 10,005 operations vs. 10,000 operations makes little difference.
-Thus, it is the n\^2*n*2 that we really care about the most, and the + makes little difference
+Thus, it is the n\^2*n*2 that we really care about the most, and the + 5+5 makes little difference

-Interviewer wants us to think about efficiency.
+Efficiency is actually about O(n) Interviewer wants us to think about efficiency.

 Run time analysis